 Partnership will continue educational workshops for specific types of commercial buildings in order to connect them with technical assistance, financing options and other resources to improve their energy efficiency.

 Partnership will collaborate with other interested parties to support and encourage the State of Minnesota to adopt an addendum to the state energy code that allows cities to adopt higher energy efficiency standards.
-A key consideration will be to protect CIPs in those cities that may adopt those higher standards.
+A key consideration will be to protect CIP in those cities that may adopt those higher standards.

 Discussion on the four customer segments:

-Item 3: Xcel Energy is looking forward to seeing the results from CenterPoint’s On-Bill Loan Repayment project, but going forward there is a time factor involved that would push any potential action on Xcel Energy’s part out of this two-year Work Plan.
-CVP Glidden responded that from the City’s perspective they are disappointed in that but the bigger question is not necessarily is that the right policy initiative for Xcel Energy right now, but where within the 2017-2018 Work Plan is a piece where Xcel Energy is really taking a leadership perspective and allowing a new policy or program to be able to come to fruition that will help the Partnership achieve its goals.
+Item 3: Xcel Energy is looking forward to seeing the results from CenterPoint Energy’s On-Bill Loan Repayment project, but going forward there is a time factor involved that would push any potential action on Xcel Energy’s part out of this two-year Work Plan.
+CVP Glidden responded that from the City’s perspective they are disappointed in that, but the bigger question is not necessarily what the right policy initiative for Xcel Energy is right now, but where within the 2017-2018 Work Plan is a piece where Xcel Energy is really taking a leadership perspective and allowing a new policy or program to come to fruition that will help the Partnership achieve its goals.

 Item 5: Adam restated that the utilities are constrained by Public Utilities Commission (PUC) requirements in terms of providing access to customer data and protecting data privacy.
 They look forward to finding a way to satisfy both goals.